akkayalab/akkaya-lab/_members/dilara.md

 ---

 Hi!
 My name is Dilara, and I am a fourth-year undergraduate student here at The Ohio State University, majoring in Biomedical Engineering with a minor in History.
 I was born and raised in Michigan, and later moved to Columbus, Ohio.
 I work as an undergraduate student researcher on the T-cell side of the Akkaya Lab.
-I enjoy traveling, exploring different cultures, painting, and spending quality time with my friends and family.
+I enjoy traveling, exploring different cultures, trying new coffee shops, painting, and spending quality time with my friends and family.